 This film is a definitive history of Black dolls, told through the charismatic protagonist, Beullah Mae Mitchell, the filmmaker’s aunt, who helped introduce the first Black Barbie.
 The film charts what it felt like to grow up with no representation and why it was so important to have a Black Barbie counterpart.
 In 1980, upon the release of Black Barbie, the film explores what that meant and the impact it had on Generation X. As a litmus test, the film will reimagine the doll test of the 1940s to see how increased representation could impact future generations.
-This all started with a simple question, “why not make a Barbie that looks like me?”
-The message: be the person in the room that asks the question, you never know the difference it could make.
+This all started with a simple question, ”Why not make a Barbie that looks like me?”

 Works-in-Progress Lab / Cucalorus 2019